forumone/web-starter/README.md

   * If you get an error re-provision the VM by running "vagrant provision" to see if this resolves the issue
 2. SSH into VM by running "vagrant ssh"
 3. Navigate to VM docroot by running "cd /vagrant/public"
 4. Install Drupal using custom install profile by running "drush si [profile] -y" and following prompts.
-Alterntatively, use drush aliases to synch to a development instance of a site database.
+Alterntatively, use drush aliases to sync to a development instance of a site database.

 ## Troubleshooting